fob413/geolocation-based-search/README.md

 - Leaflet.js for Mapping: Leaflet.js was integrated to handle interactive maps, providing users with a visual representation of geo-locations.
 Its simplicity and ease of integration with React made it an ideal choice for this project.

-For more information, please go to the [Backend Repo Readme](backend/README.md)
+For more information, please go to the [FrontEnd Repo Readme](frontend/README.md)